1. A condition in which blood pH is below normal.

 The disease can be acquired or inherited as an X-linked recessive genetic disease.

 alcoholemia (s) (noun)

 The presence of ethanol in the blood: "Alcoholemia is also said to be the blood-level of alcohol."

 aleukemia, aleukaemia (s) (noun)

-A lack of a diminished total of white blood cell count in the peripheral blood cells: Aleukemia consists of varieties of leukemic diseases in which the blood's white cell count is not normal or is so inadequate that it can even result in death.
+A lack of a diminished total of white blood cell count in the peripheral blood cells: Aleukemia consists of varieties of diseases in which the white cell count of the blood is not normal or is so inadequate that it can even result in death.